neilsf/XC-BASIC/README.md

 # Credits

 - XC-BASIC is using Philippe Sigaud's fantastic [Pegged library](https://github.com/PhilippeSigaud/Pegged) for grammar parsing
+- Since version 1.0, the [DASM](http://dasm-dillon.sourceforge.net/) executable is included in the project, please see `third_party/dasm-2.20.11/LICENSE` for more information.
 - Many ML routines have been borrowed from miscellaneous sources, their authors - if known - are credited within the source code.
 If you find your piece and your name is not credited, please drop me a line or post an issue here on GitHub and I'll fix my mistake!